Is there such thing as a female larrikin?

 CrossFit is safest when done correctly.
 In our Intro classes we focus on good mechanics, quality movements, and keep on you to stay solid FOREVER.
 Safety is a Top 10 priority, only behind things like cool headbands, using enough chalk, and telling everyone how much fun you had at CrossFit.

 Never fear, they look hard because they are hard, but it's all relative.
 The workout is made to be very challenging.
 But that same workout can be adjusted to suit the needs of each person in class.
 We change the movements, weights, repetitions, rounds, and distances to fit each person’s abilities.

 First guess, fun, that's why you're reading the bottom of this page.

 But really, it's coaching.

-Having a smart, handsome, funny, charming, 6.2" (legit?), knowledgeable coach will reduce the risk of injury, improve your fitness faster, fix bad mechanics, and improve good ones.
+Having a smart, handsome, funny, charming, 6.2" (legit?), knowledgeable coach will reduce the risk of injury, improve your fitness (much) faster, fix bad mechanics, and improve good ones.

 It's also mates.

 A big part of CrossFit is community, the team.
 Having a good base of positive people/larrikins around you is the best environment to train in.
 Not only will you be pushed harder because of the group support, but you will have a great time doing it!

 In a CrossFit gym you will see an enthusiastic, supportive bunch of people, having a bloody blast.